roshii/brane/docs/WHITEPAPER.md

 #### 2.1.1 Asset Selection ####

 To begin with, investors have to understand what they are investing in and may start with classifying crypto-assets.
-Exibiting a wide range of use cases associated with different markets, similar assets will tend to behave similarly in given market conditions and their classification will help investor to diversify.
+Exhibiting a wide range of use cases associated with different markets, similar assets will tend to behave similarly in given market conditions and their classification will help investor to diversify.

 For example and according to P. Kravchenko<sup>[[3]](#periodictable)</sup>, classification could be done on five processes which may have at least three states (centralized, decentralized, not possible), and which can be managed by one or separate roles: